Who Went Home On ‘The Challenge: Vendettas’ Episode 9? [Spoilers]

 Results

-Marie struggled to even get out of the basket, as Kailah got out quickly.
+Marie struggled to even get out of the basket, while Kailah got out quickly.
 She completed the puzzle and won, which meant Marie was eliminated on The Challenge Season 31 tonight.
-For winning, Kailah got a grenade, which had three options: Cash Up, which allowed her to take all of someone’s money, Team Up, which allowed her to make the teams at the next challenge, and Put Up or Shut Up, which allowed her to pick one person that had to win their way onto the Troika or otherwise face The Inquisition.
+For winning, Kailah got a grenade, which had three options: Cash Up, which allowed her to take all of someone’s money; Team Up, which allowed her to make the teams at the next challenge; and Put Up or Shut Up, which allowed her to pick one person that had to win their way onto the Troika or otherwise face The Inquisition.

 The Challenge